imagej/imagej.github.io/_pages/TrackMate_Algorithms.md

 #### Implementation

-The code can be found on {% include github org='fiji ' repo='TrackMate ' path='/src/main/java/fiji/plugin/trackmate/tracking/kalman/KalmanTracker.java ' %}.
+The code can be found on {% include github org='fiji' repo='TrackMate' path='/src/main/java/fiji/plugin/trackmate/tracking/kalman/KalmanTracker.java' %}.
 We now repeat the section above in pseudo-language.
 When you see the word <b>link</b> below, this means:

 1. Take all the source detections in frame t and the target detections in frame t+1.
 2. Compute the costs for all possible physical assignment (potential links) between source and target detections and store them in the cost matrix.